Estimated reading time: 3 minutes

 Kids often suffer from information overload; they just don’t notice it right away.
 By making them write their ideas, they are able to remember their thoughts better.
 Writing provides them with material that they can use as reference for review anytime.
 It also helps to refresh their memory on what they have written, even many years later.

-There are so many benefits to encourage your child to write.
-As parents and teachers, we should place writing as one of the top priorities in our children’s education.
+There are so many benefits to writing, which is why we should encourage our children to write.
+As parents and teachers, we should place writing as one of the top priorities in our children’s education!